cbboc/java/README.md

 Some example competitors to run can be found in the cbboc.examples package.

-Alternatively, running these examples using java from a command prompt is of course possible, provided you also include the jarfiles in the lib3rd directory on the classpath.
+Alternatively, compiling and running these examples using javac/java from a command prompt is of course possible, provided you also include the jarfiles in the lib3rd directory on the classpath.